Regal (musician): Recent projects

-Signature Sound
+Signature sound

 Known for his ability to move between genres, his style is considered to be extensive as he draws from pockets of sounds across the electronic sphere, with tinges of Trance melodies, Electro basslines and Acid undercurrents at the centre of his ever-evolving sound.

 Regal is a core resident at KHIDI, one of the key clubs at the forefront of Tbilisi’s thriving techno scene.
 In an interview with Mixmag, Regal expresses admiration for Tbilisi’s techno scene, describing it as solidifying peace and unity between people.
 Beatport’s magazine Beatportal describes KHIDI as “massive, dark and concrete — the perfect venue for Madrid DJ and producer Regal, who weaves high-octane techno, acid and electro”.
-The magazine When We Dip describes Regal’s sound as constantly evolving without ever losing its vibrancy and passion, while DJ Mag underlines his ferocious rhythm, with sizzling acid and raw energy, tailoring the perfect mix between strong pulse and melodies that enchant the soul.
-As a DJ, Regal’s dynamic and impactful style has led him to play sets across a host of renowned clubs and festivals such as Berghain, Fabrik Madrid, Tresor, Awakenings, DGTL, Exhale and many others.
+The magazine When We Dip describes Regal's sound as constantly evolving without ever losing its vibrancy and passion, while DJ Mag underlines his ferocious rhythm, with sizzling acid and raw energy, tailoring the perfect mix between strong pulse and melodies that enchant the soul.
+As a DJ, Regal's dynamic and impactful style has led him to play sets across a host of renowned clubs and festivals such as Berghain, Fabrik Madrid, Tresor, Awakenings, DGTL, Exhale and many others.

 Involve Records

-Regal’s own label Involve Records, founded back in 2012, has become a core hub for both his solo productions and stand out collaborations with the likes of Alien Rain and Amelie Lens, whilst also welcoming artists such as Boston 168, FJAAK, Cosmin TRG, Bambounou, Z.I.P.P.O, Truncate, Alignment, Fabrizio Rat and many others to the imprint to date.
+Regal's own label Involve Records, founded back in 2012, has become a core hub for both his solo productions and stand out collaborations with the likes of Alien Rain and Amelie Lens, whilst also welcoming artists such as Boston 168, FJAAK, Cosmin TRG, Bambounou, Z.I.P.P.O, Truncate, Alignment, Fabrizio Rat and many others to the imprint to date.

-Personal Life
+Personal life

 Born in 1989, Regal grew up and lives in Madrid.
 He expresses his admiration for the city in an interview with Groove: "We don't have [the] sea here, but Madrid is a beautiful city that I know well.
 For me it is the most beautiful city in the world.
 A city full of possibilities.
 Whatever you want to do, you can do it here."

-Regal’s interest in music was always prevalent, but the serious interest in DJ-ing began in his early teen years, when he started playing around with a demo sequencer that he got with a package of cornflakes, he explains in an interview with Music Radar.
+Regal's interest in music was always prevalent, but the serious interest in DJ-ing began in his early teen years, when he started playing around with a demo sequencer that he got with a package of cornflakes, he explains in an interview with Music Radar.

 Discography

-Over his career, Regal has released a considerable amount of music with a back catalogue consisting of 89 tracks, released on 22 EPs, one album and seven compilations.
+Over his career, Regal has released a considerable amount of music with a back catalogue consisting of 90 tracks, released on 22 EPs, one album and seven compilations, and numerous remixes.